SReznikov/mitriiah/README.md

 - track of which atoms are selected

 - selection of default/desired atom all at once in the list
-- generation of posres.itp along with .ndx files
+- generation of posres.itp along with .ndx files -> done, tidying stage
 - fix column selection